kxie95/kxie95.github.io/_posts/2019-05-08-angular-notes.md

 There are two approaches:
 - Template-driven: Angular infers the form object from the DOM
 - Reactive: Form is created programmatically and synchronised with the DOM

+## Template-driven
+Angular uses the `<form>` tag to know that there is a form.
+It does not scan the DOM to infer the rest of the form though.
+We need to register controls to the form.